poonawar/Vero-Scribe-Take-Home-/README.md

 ## Key technical & product decisions

-**React + Vite** Fast setup, no unnecessary complexity.
+**React + Vite:** Fast setup, no unnecessary complexity.

-**Mock data with realistic slot generation** Slots are generated at startup across 14 days, with 30% randomly removed to simulate real availability.
+**Mock data with realistic slot generation:** Slots are generated at startup across 14 days, with 30% randomly removed to simulate real availability.
 Slots get marked when claimed, preventing double-booking within a session.

-**No router** The app uses a "view" field in global state instead of URL routing.
+**No router:** The app uses a "view" field in global state instead of URL routing.
 For this scope, it keeps things simple; in production, I'd use React Router so views are deep-linkable.

 ---

 ## What I'd improve with more time

-- **Real calendar UI** A proper month-grid calendar (e.g. react-day-picker) would feel more natural than the date list
+- **Real calendar UI:** A proper month-grid calendar (e.g. react-day-picker) would feel more natural than the date list
-- **Email notifications** Trigger confirmation/cancellation emails when admin updates status
+- **Email notifications:** Trigger confirmation/cancellation emails when admin updates status
-- **Auth** Patients get a link to view/cancel their bookings; admins can log in with credentials
+- **Auth:** Patients get a link to view/cancel their bookings; admins can log in with credentials
-- **URL routing** React Router, so views are separately linkable and the back button works intuitively
+- **URL routing:** React Router, so views are separately linkable and the back button works intuitively